jchatel/quickmail-next-docs/linkedin/importing-from-linkedin-sales-navigator.md

 QuickMail's integration with LinkedIn Sales Navigator lets you import selected leads directly into QuickMail - especially useful for running LinkedIn outreach campaigns.

 **Note:** LinkedIn Sales Navigator, along with other newer LinkedIn features, is only available on the new pricing plan's Growth and Agency tiers.

-**Note:** While LinkedIn profile URLs and other lead details are imported, email addresses are not included.
+Also, While LinkedIn profile URLs and other lead details are imported, email addresses are not included.

 **In this article:**